 A one-semester introduction to the fundamental principles of general and organic chemistry, including thermochemistry, atomic theory, chemical bonding, intermolecular forces, stoichiometry, gas laws, radiochemistry, acid-base chemistry, and the structure, nomenclature and characteristic reactions of alkenes, alcohols, thiols, aldehydes, ketones, carboxylic acid derivatives, amines, and as time permits, of carbohydrates, amino acids and lipids.
 Terminology, concepts, and problem-solving skills used by chemists will be studied and applied.
 Laboratory work includes some common synthetic and analytical techniques, including filtration, calorimetry, gravimetric analysis, titration, and spectrometry.
-Will not substitute for CHEM 1415.
-(Fall) (Lecture: 4 hours, Lab: 2 hours)
+Will not substitute for CHEM 1514, CHEM 1524 or CHEM 3314.
+(Fall) (Lecture: 4 hours, Lab: 2 hours).